Micro-Tidal Disruption Events at Galactic Centers: Numerical Simulations

+$m_b$ increases with $b$ and $v_0$, as the WD starts further away or with larger initial kinetic energy, the influence of the sBH decreases and more material will remain gravitationally self-bound after the encounter.

+To test the validity of the simple estimation Eq.~\ref{eq:criterion}, the contours of $m_{b}$ in the 2D parameter space spanned by $b$ and $v_0$ are plotted in Fig.~\ref{fig:mass_bound}.
+Black lines are contours of constant $m_b$ with the numbers indicating the value of $m_b$.
+The contours are calculated from linear interpolation of the discrete simulation data.
+The red line draws the relation between $v_0$ and $b_{\mathrm{cr}}$ from the theoretical estimation Eq.~\eqref{eq:criterion}.
+It generally follows the contour line of $m_b=0.95M_\odot$.
+In regions right of the red line, $b>b_{\mathrm{cr}}$ is satisfied.
+There, the WD keeps more than $95\%$ of its mass and are only slightly perturbed by the sBH.
+In regions left of the red line, $b<b_{\mathrm{cr}}$. $m_b$ starts to drop as $v_0$ and $b$ moving away from the red line towards the lower left corner indicating that the WD undergoes significant tidal disruption.
+Eq.~\eqref{eq:criterion} provides a good criterion for whether the WD will be disrupted during the encounter.

-Fig.~\ref{fig:mass_unbound} shows the unbound mass as a function of impact parameter $b$ for various $v_0$.
-The dots represent simulation data and the lines are fitted results from Eq.~\eqref{eq:fit1} and Eq.~\eqref{eq:fit2}. $M_{acc}$ drops with increasing $b$, while $M_{b}$ increases with $b$ as WD becomes less tidally disrupted.
-Therefore, $M_{ub}$ shows a peak at intermediate values of $b$.
+Fig.~\ref{fig:mass_unbound} shows $m_{ub}$, the unbound mass, as a function of $b$ for various $v_0$.
+The dots represent simulation data and the lines are fitted results from Eq.~\eqref{eq:fit1} and Eq.~\eqref{eq:fit2}.
+For the small $v_0/c=0.05,0.1$ cases, $m_{ub}$ is small for both small $b$ (most material is captured by the sBH) and large $b$ (most material remains gravitationally self-bound).
+Therefore, $m_{ub}$ shows a peak at $b\sim R_{\mathrm{WD}}$.
+As $v_0$ increases, the original WD material have large kinetic energy.
+Close encounters with very small $b$ or even head-on collision with $b=0$ may totally disrupt the WD, but the material will not be captured by the sBH.
+The material will stream freely in space.
+Therefore we observe $m_{ub}$ increases with $v_0$ at small $b$.

+Fig~\ref{fig:vel_bound} shows $v_b$, the center-of-mass speed of the self-gravitating remnants, as a function of $b$ for various $v_0$.
+Dashed lines are $v_0$. $v_b$ is not very different from $v_0$ except for small $b\lesssim R_{WD}$ when the WD can get very close to the sBH.
+Therefore, the WD will remain on the same orbits around the MBH unless $b\lesssim R_{WD}$.

+Fig~\ref{fig:omega_bound} shows $\omega_b$, the equatorial angular velocity of the self-gravitating remnants, as a function of $b$ for various $v_0$.
+We calculate $\omega_b$ with respect to the axis along x-direction passing through the center of mass.
+The black dashed line shows $\omega_{cr}\equiv\sqrt{Gm_{WD}/R_{WD}^3}$, the break-up angular velocity.
+Due to the symmetry of our numerical setup, we do not expect the material to develop significant spin along other directions which is confirmed by the simulation data.
+A spin rate $\omega_b<1$~s$^{-1}$ is developed after the encounter and decreases with increasing $b$ and $v_0$ as the influence of the sBH decreases.
+The spin rate must drop for the head-on collision case $b=0$, as it is now mirror-symmetric in the x-direction.
+Therefore, a peak in $\omega_b$ is expected at small, non-zero $b$.
+The post encounter spin rates are all below the break-up angular velocity $\omega_{cr}$.

+All the results from the simulation runs are listed in Table \ref{tab:summary}.
+Values below $10^{-6}$ are denoted $0$ in the table.